 Data quality testing and reporting

 S-131 products must be tested with the S-131 specific checks prior to release by the data producer.
 The data producer must review the check results and address any issues to ensure sufficient quality of the data products.
 The checks are a mix of data format validation checks, conformance to standard checks and logical consistency checks.
-The checks are listed in a separate Annex.
+The checks are listed in Annex D.

 Production and certification processes for S-131 data may include a standalone quality report which provides full information on the original results (with evaluation procedures and measures applied).
 This report may be included in the exchange set as a support file (discovery metadata for data quality reports should indicate the datasets to which they apply and resource purpose “other” (ISOMetadataFile if the report is in ISO format).